• Skip to primary navigation

 Hot Sauce

 Costa Rica has really upped their hot sauce game and there are some awesome Costa Rican hot sauces!
-Our absolute favorite is Shade Time.
+Our favorite is Shade Time.
 We found it at Auto Mercado and also saw it at Cafe Milagro in Manuel Antonio.
 In addition to being absolutely delicious, they also donate a little bit of their profit to orphanages in Costa Rica.

 Souvenirs from Costa Rica - hot sauce